 Adhesives, from those on bandages, tape, and BBQ grill sealants, to epoxy used in the assembly of appliances and electronics, are an essential part of modern life.
 Removing them when no longer needed is a challenge.
 This new solution offers a way to remove adhesives more effectively.

 Various strategies and formulae have been developed to achieve high adhesive strengths suitable for a wide range of uses, but the selective and controlled removal of adhesives has remained a significant challenge.
-In order to tackle this prominent problem, the team employs a novel class of materials that have demonstrated their potential in applications that require quick adhesion and selective debonding.
+To tackle this prominent problem, the team employs a novel class of materials that have demonstrated their potential in applications that require quick adhesion and selective debonding.
 They envision a wide range of applications that will employ the photo-switchable adhesives, such as industrial usages, plus consumer applications such as bandages, surgical tape strips, and heavy-duty mounting tapes.
 They plan to further examine the potential of the photo-switchable adhesives by performing a systematic analysis of adhesive strengths and debonding conditions.
 The project will involve the synthesis of designed target molecules, fabrication of testing modules, and further mechanical analysis.

-In areas where temperatures often drop below -20 °C (-4 °F), such as the northern US and Canada, cars have trouble starting up.
+In areas where temperatures often drop below -20 °C (-4 °F), such as the northern United States and Canada, cars have trouble starting up.
 At temperatures below 0 °C, the oil is thicker and denser than usual and increases friction wearing down the engine parts.
 Researchers in Grace Han's lab plan to replace the energy-inefficient block heaters with novel materials that store and release heat in response to changing environments.

 There is an obvious market for oil heating devices that warm up the oil pan in an engine using electricity.
 A standard oil pan heater is usually left on overnight and consumes several kWh of electricity, also overheating the engine oil.
 Grace Han's lab plans to replace the energy-inefficient block heaters with novel materials that store and release heat in response to changing environment.
 Their composites of phase-change materials and light- responsive molecules absorb the waste heat generated from a running engine, store the heat overnight, and release the heat instantly to warm up the engine once triggered by LED light.
 The team plans to develop an optimized and custom-designed oil heater, which provides an instant source of heat at almost zero cost by recycling the heat generated from a running engine.